Differentiable graph-structured models for inverse design of lattice materials: Results

-\textit{Target property}: We demonstrate our approach with two examples: starting with a regular honeycomb grid, we inverse design node positions and beam connectivity to acquire a lattice with an effective elastic modulus that is one order of magnitude higher than originally while keeping the relative density $\dens$ of the lattice constant (\cref{fig:invDesign_Stiffness}).
-In addition, we turn an initially regular triangular lattice with positive Poisson's ratio into a lattice with a negative Poisson's ratio of $\nu^\text{target} = -0.5$, again with the condition of keeping $\dens$ unchanged (\cref{fig:invDesign_Poisson}).
-In both cases, we start with all edges unmasked\footnote{I.e., beams that are originally not available cannot be added during inverse design.} and the used loss function is again a L1 loss with an additional regularization term for the relative density, see \cref{SI:exp_stiff,SI:exp_pr} for details.
+We demonstrate our approach with two examples: starting with a regular honeycomb grid, we inverse design node positions and beam connectivity to acquire a lattice with an effective elastic modulus that is one order of magnitude higher than originally while keeping the relative density $\dens$ of the lattice constant (\cref{fig:invDesign_Stiffness}A).
+In addition, we turn an initially regular triangular lattice with positive Poisson's ratio into a lattice with a negative Poisson's ratio of $\nu^\text{target} = -0.5$, again with the condition of keeping $\dens$ unchanged (\cref{fig:invDesign_Poisson}B).
+In both cases, we start with all edges unmasked (i.e. beams that are originally not available cannot be added during inverse design) and the used loss function is a L1 loss with an additional regularization term for the relative density, see the supplemental experimental procedures for details.

 In both cases, the required target values are achieved after a small number of iterations.
-For the honeycomb lattice, the inverse design leads to a restructuring that is more akin to a square lattice, which is expected as square grids have high stiffness.
+For the honeycomb lattice, the inverse design leads to a restructuring that is more akin to a square lattice, which matches our expectations as square grids have high axial stiffness.
 To get a configuration with the same relative density as the initial lattice, beams that only weakly influence $\youngs$ are removed after the target elastic modulus has been reached.
 For the triangular lattice, a configuration is found that, in general, promotes inward bending of elements during compression, resulting in a negative Poisson's ratio.
 A peculiar feature are the arc-like structures on the bottom and top of the lattice that promote such inward movements.